cameronoparc/Code-Wars-Katas/README.md

 # Code-Wars-Katas
-These is a git of all the completed Katas I started in September 2019
+This is a repo of my solutions to Code War Katas I started in September 2019